 In Part 1 We discussed the Harry Potter Series’ universal influence and achievement of becoming a shared text (replacing the Bible).
-I suggested that the series is wrought with the symbolism of alchemy and has had a pagan influence on the world.
+The series is wrought in the symbolism of Alchemy and is thus having a pagan influence on the world.

-In Part II we dipped our toe in the premise that symbols can speak with spiritual potency.
+In Part 2 we dipped our toe in the premise that symbols can speak with spiritual potency.

-In Part III I asserted that symbolism is the new approach to the Bible in metamodern thought, and that symbols are our only access to Objective Reality, i.e. God.
+In Part 3 I asserted that symbolism is the new approach to the Bible in metamodern thought, and that symbols are our only access to Objective Reality, i.e. God.
 In Part 4 I proposed how necessary it is for Christians to transform their notion of “absolute truth” in a way that brings them into genuine conversation with the world, and also that symbols are the new containers for truth.
 In Part 5 I took that thread and explained the relationship between symbolism and prophetic knowledge, giving an example from the Bible.
-In Part 6 we showed how Biblical symbolism could address morality and transcend scriptural debate.
-Finally, we’ve arrived at part 7, the final piece of this introduction to Symbolism & Spirituality.
+In Part 6 we showed how Biblical symbolism could address morality and transcend scriptural debate through the example of homosexuality.
+Finally, we’ve arrived at Part 7, the final piece of this introduction to Symbolism & Spirituality.

-Today, I want to discuss a facet of the conversation that might tighten things up for some of you: a Spiritist vs. Materialist Worldview.
+Today, I want to discuss a facet of this conversation that might tighten things up for some of you: a Spiritist vs. Materialist Worldview.

 The very idea of a material world played into the hands of modernism.
 In modernism we were fine with dichotomies.
-The notion that some things over here were spiritual and some things over there were material, was very appeasing to our data filtering minds.
+The notion that some things “over here” were spiritual and some things “over there” were material, was very appeasing to our data filtering minds.
 We made this separation because it suited our progress, our science, our enlightenment.
 We were no longer superstitious nitwits from the dark ages.
 We began to understand the nature of things.
-There was no magic at work in the world, science was power, and we harnessed that power and controlled it.
+Magic was no longer spiritual, power was science, and we harnessed that power and controlled it.
 We invented the lightbulb, the automobile, the vaccine.
 And much greater things.
 We studied atoms and neuroscience.
-We got so smart we began to play God and lengthen our lifespans with drugs that controlled the chemistry of the brain.
+We got so smart we began to play God and lengthen our lifespans as well as use drugs to manipulate the chemistry of the brain.

-However, we’ve come far enough down this path (nearly 300 years), and we’ve finally realised as a society that spirituality is still beyond the grasp of reason.
+However, we’ve come far enough down this path (nearly 300 years), and we’ve finally realised, as a society, that spirituality is still beyond the grasp of reason.
 That we cannot explain it away.
-At the same time, the world has globalised and we are rubbing shoulders with the spiritist, unmodernised parts of the world.
+At the same time, the world has globalised and we are rubbing shoulders with the spiritist parts of the world.

 Additionally, Harry Potter is the current “steward of this throne,” providing a globalised shared text that houses a pagan spiritual message through symbolism providing the alternating current between its truth and unguarded minds.